Connect privately on your Android

 For strong protection against web tracking and the widespread collection of your personal data, try Avast AntiTrack.
 With Avast AntiTrack installed and enabled, Facebook’s ability to track you through your device fingerprint and other means is greatly limited.
 Plus, it has a built-in cookie-clearing feature that automatically wipes away your cookies, regardless of what browser you’re on.
 Get Avast AntiTrack today and enjoy a safer browsing experience.

 Once you’ve plumbed the depths of your Facebook data, you may want to adjust your privacy settings, delete old posts, or delete your Facebook account altogether.
 But even if you’ve deleted your Facebook account, your data may still be out there.

-To check whether your data has leaked, and to prevent future leaks, use Avast BreachGuard.
+To check whether your data has leaked, and to prevent future leaks, use an identity theft protection tool such as Avast BreachGuard.
 BreachGuard can help you determine whether any of your personal information, like your Facebook password, has been exposed.
 BreachGuard constantly monitors the dark web to see if your personal info has leaked, and it will immediately notify you if it has.

 And, in the event of a leak, BreachGuard will show you which credentials were found and help you set up uncrackable new passwords, which is crucial for all your major online accounts.
 Don’t take chances with your data — get BreachGuard and start locking down your personal information right now.